harvshen/SolrMongoImporter/README.md

     ### Getting Solr Mongo Importer
     1. [Download the latest JAR from github](https://github.com/harvshen/SolrMongoImporter/tree/master/releases)
     2. Build your own using the ant build script you will need the JDK installed as well as Ant and Ivy, just run "ant build"
-2. You will also need the [Mongo Java driver 2.x JAR]   (https://github.com/harvshen/mongo-java-driver/downloads) Or find the [local copy here] (https://github.com/harvshen/SolrMongoImporter/tree/master/releases)
+2. You will also need the [Mongo Java driver 2.x JAR] (https://github.com/mongodb/mongo-java-driver/downloads), note it's not 3.x
+   Or find the [local copy here] (https://github.com/harvshen/SolrMongoImporter/tree/master/releases)

 3. Place both of these jar's in your Solr libaries folder ( I put mine in 'dist' folder with the other jar's)